 How Soon We Forget

-Daniel gave instruction to Nebuchadnezzar to be careful what he says so that God may give him a reprieve and not immediately enforce the dream.
+Daniel gave instructions to Nebuchadnezzar to be careful what he says so that God may give him a reprieve and not immediately enforce the dream.
 But a year went by and with it the disturbing feeling and fear that came with the dream itself and the interpretation that followed.
-At the end of twelve months he walked in the palace of the kingdom of Babylon.
-The king spake, and said, Is not this great Babylon, that I have built for the house of the kingdom by the might of my power, and for the honour of my majesty?
+At the end of twelve months, he walked amidst the palace of the kingdom of Babylon.
+The king spake, and said, Is not this great Babylon, that I have built for the house of the kingdom by the might of my power, and for the honor of my majesty?
 (Daniel 4:29, 30) If we jump ahead to Nebuchadnezzar’s commentary at the end of this publication we read, those that walk in pride he is able to abase.
 (Daniel 4:37b) He spread abroad the root cause of his suffering.
 He walked in pride.
 As if to say, I am Nebuchadnezzar and if he can humble me he can humble anyone.
 Matthew Henry once stated to the effect, God is never at a loss for a means of punishing a stiff-necked people, His quiver is always full.

 God Keeps His Word